rschmehl/vplot3d/README.md

 where the default value of 1 depicts the original data range, a value > 1 zooms out and a value < 1 zooms in.

+> [!TIP]
+> Using constant size parameters of graphical objects (line width, arrowhead size, etc) across all diagrams of a document, while adjusting only the data range, zoom value and figure size per diagram leads to a uniform graphical representation.

-The perspective of the 3D-diagram can be set by calling `view_init` with desired elevation and azimuth angle values:
+The perspective of the 3D-diagram can be set in the usual way by calling `view_init` with desired elevation and azimuth angle values:

     elev =  30
     azim = -60
     view_init(elev, azim)

+> [!CAUTION]
-I recommend using an orthographic projection of the 3D-diagram onto the 2D canvas (only tested the library for this).
+> I tested the library only for orthographic projection.

+## Postprocessing

+Because Spyder's SVG renderer does not support markers, these are not drawn in the IPython console window.
+They do show in a webbrowser or in Inkscape.
+The included postprocessing with Inkscape, or Inscape-Latex-Inkscape generates a PNG file for output in the IDE's renderer.

+## Stepwise diagram buildup or animation

+To buildup a diagram in several steps, objects can be added, removed or updated and the current state of the diagram saved with a separate filename.

+In this way , it should also be possible to create animations by updating the diagram in an animation look, updating, for example, the position of an object.
+The generated PNG files could then be easily converted to a video file, using ffmpeg.